Inouye165/React-Photo-App/README.md

   → Generate rich description with location context
 ```

-**Why this matters:** Instead of scattered API calls, LangGraph creates a clear, testable workflow with retry logic and fallbacks.
+**Why bother?** Without this, you end up with a mess of API calls scattered everywhere.
+LangGraph keeps it organized and testable.

 ---